That Painful Foot Nerve

 What is it?

 A small nerve (MN) is trapped between the bones called metatarsals and sends electric shock and pain signals into the toes.
-It can affect one foot or both feet, or it can affect more than one set of toes.
+It can affect one foot or both feet or more than one set of toes.

 How do we diagnose this condition?